How do you measure a child’s worth?

 Finally, I’d like to add, the narratives that some children deserve to attend elite schools have consequences on all our children.
 When then the Model Minority Myth is used as a stereotype to pit “hard-working” Asian-Americans kids against their “lazy” or “violent” Black and Latinx peers it reinforces bias against Black and Brown kids.
 But “positive” stereotypes also dehumanize Asian-American students who are less likely to be identified for academic, financial, or mental health supports.

 Children should not have to prove their worth in order to access educational opportunities.
-Children should not have to position themselves as superior to others in order to be recognized for their accomplishments.
+Children should not have to position themselves as superior to others in order to be feel valued and visible in our schools.

 This report by students from the Youth MOJO leaders of Chinese Progressive Association reflects some of the ways beliefs about cultural groups play out in our schools.